Colonial Beach Community Center

 Using the Community Center

 The Foundation uses the community center for many of its own events, but also rents it to individuals and other organizations for meetings, events, and celebrations.
 It has a kitchen, two restrooms inside plus an accessible restroom outside, tables and chairs, an outdoor stage and large field, and ample parking.
-Use the button below to check availability, and reserve a date and time.
+Check availability, and reserve a date and time below.
 You will be asked to complete and submit an application before your reservation is confirmed.
 Once your application is approved, you will receive confirmation.

 Request a reservation here.